ReturnYouTubeTrending/ReturnYouTubeTrending/README.md

 | **Android** | Use the Chrome method with Quetta or use the Firefox method with Firefox. |

+# TL;DR

+YouTube sometimes replaces the YouTube logo with a [doodle](https://raw.githubusercontent.com/Dr-Sauce/ReturnYouTubeTrending/refs/heads/main/Doodle.json) to celebrate events.

+Adding support for doodles has caused the extension to break.
+As a result, I have decided not to support it.
+If you would like to add support, you can create a pull request.

 # Credits
 **Perplexity -** Developer, UI designer